Dashboard Guide

 • API Keys - Create and manage LockLLM API keys

-• Playground - Interactively scan prompts for threats
+• Playground - Test the LockLLM proxy with live AI models or scan prompts for threats

 Analytics